JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

 The interactive version of [Figure 3 in the paper is here](https://jamiepringle.github.io/PringleLushByers_InvasibilityInRealOcean/).

-### Code to replicate the results of Section ****Discussion: Comparisons with observed introductions:_Carcinus maenas_ in the Canadian Maratimes after the mid 1980s****
+### Code to replicate the results of Section _Discussion: Comparisons with observed introductions:Carcinus maenas in the Canadian Maratimes after the mid 1980s_

 The results in this paper can be replicated for other regions of the globe, other planktonic durations and larval vertical behaviors.
-The code to do so is described here.
+A guide to doing so is given below, using as an example the discussion of _Carcinus maenas_.

 The specific files are configured for the section on _Carcinus maenas_ because it is less computationally demanding to reproduce than the results for all of coastal North and South America.
 To configure the code for a different problem, it is important to step through this guide in order.